kukymbr/goose-docker/readme.dockerhub.md

 * goose env vars are used;
 * docker compose usage;
 * all goose commands are available, not only `up`;
-* 🪿 goose emoji in readme.
+* an image with a gopher in a goose costume in a box is even worse than an image with a gopher in a goose costume.

 ## Docker Hub notice